 Enbridge (ENB) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the oil and natural gas transportation and power transmission company had gained 3.42% over the past month, outpacing the Oils-Energy sector's loss of 5.93% and the S&P 500's gain of 1.18% in that time.
+Prior to today's trading, shares of the oil and natural gas transportation and power transmission company had gained 3.77% over the past month.
+This has outpaced the Oils-Energy sector's loss of 10.86% and the S&P 500's gain of 2.1% in that time.

-Investors will be hoping for strength from ENB as it approaches its next earnings release, which is expected to be February 14, 2020.
-The company is expected to report EPS of $0.50, up 2.04% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $9.53 billion, up 8.9% from the year-ago period.
+ENB will be looking to display strength as it nears its next earnings release, which is expected to be February 14, 2020.
+On that day, ENB is projected to report earnings of $0.50 per share, which would represent year-over-year growth of 2.04%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.53 billion, up 8.9% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for ENB.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for ENB.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.43% higher.
-ENB is currently sporting a Zacks Rank of #2 (Buy).
+ENB is holding a Zacks Rank of #2 (Buy) right now.

-It is also worth noting that ENB currently has a PEG ratio of 2.73.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Oil and Gas - Production and Pipelines was holding an average PEG ratio of 4.18 at yesterday's closing price.
+Investors should also note that ENB has a PEG ratio of 2.74 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+ENB's industry had an average PEG ratio of 4.25 as of yesterday's close.

 The Oil and Gas - Production and Pipelines industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 81, putting it in the top 32% of all 250+ industries.

 Click to get this free report